 These consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of business.
 The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities.
 Several adverse conditions and material uncertainties, including low metal prices, may cast significant doubt upon the Company's ability to continue as a going concern.
-As at December 31, 2015, the Company had working capital of \$1.4 million after the effects of the Restructuring Agreement are taken into consideration compared with a deficiency of \$11.5 million as at December 31, 2014.
-The major components of working capital at December 31, 2015 after the effects of the Restructuring Agreement are taken into consideration included \$0.4 million of current assets, \$3.5 million of assets held for sale as noted in note 27(b) and \$2.5 million in accounts payable.
+As at December 31, 2016, the Company had working capital of \$0.4 million, compared with \$1.4 million as at December 31, 2015, after the effects of the Restructuring Agreement (Note 22).
+The major components of working capital at December 31, 2016 included \$1.1 million of current assets, and \$0.6 million in accounts payable (Note 25).
+Subsequent to the year end, the Company completed a private placement for 11,529,013 units with gross proceeds of \$3,458,704.

-During the last quarter of 2015, the Company entered into a support agreement and an arrangement agreement to effect a restructuring transaction (the "Restructuring Transaction") under which all of the debt obligations due and in default under the debt facility (Note 13) will be extinguished in exchange for the Company's interest in the Mexican subsidiary that owns the La Negra mine.
-The Restructuring Transaction was implemented on January 7, 2016 (see Note 27 for further information).
+The Restructuring Transaction was implemented on January 7, 2016 (see Note 22 for further information). (the "Restructuring Transaction") under which all of the debt obligations due and in default under the debt facility (Note 22) will be extinguished in exchange for the Company's interest in the Mexican subsidiary that owns the La Negra mine.